BIC and Industry Related Research

 - integrate seamlessly with other transport modes, and

 It will pursue this objective through broadly supporting the capacity for public transport/bus related research in Australia and targeting specific research priorities likely to produce substantial benefits within the next five years.

-Swinburne University is taking on a significant research project with BIC Member - Pitcher Partners: Family Business Succession Research.
-The Research is expected to conclude at the end of 2013.
+Swinburne University took on a significant research project with BIC Member - Pitcher Partners: Family Business Succession Research.
+The Research concluded at the end of 2013.
 The motivation for producing this research is that it is forecast that family businesses valuing $3.5 trillion will change hands over the next decade.
 Couple this with the fact that over 75% of Australian businesses have no exit strategies or succession planning in place, puts a lot of pressure on businesses to remain sustainable and profitable.

-The qualitative phase of the research concluded in 2012 and data suggests:
+The qualitative phase of the research concluded in 2012 and data suggested:

 - As is to be expected, there is a high degree of sensitivity around the issue of succession and a great deal of uncertainty.
 This leads to a lack of willingness to engage in conversations with family members that facilitate effective succession.

 - Although traditional thought would have dictated that the business is passed to the next generation, there is an overwhelming view that children are not expected to follow in the family business.
 Children are seen as having a choice, combined with the belief that they do not have a natural entitlement to ownership and control.
 These views create uncertainty on both the part of the exiting and new generation with neither being sure what the future holds.